Aleph-Alpha/pharia-kernel-sdk-py/README.md

 where it can be invoked on demand.
 To this end, this SDK provides some tooling and APIs for skill development.

-You can access the [Documentation](https://aleph-alpha-pharia-kernel-sdk-py.readthedocs-hosted.com/en/latest/index.html) with your GitHub account.
+You can access the [Documentation](https://pharia-skill.readthedocs.io) on readthedocs.

 ## Installing the SDK